Advert

 This course is approved by the Health and Care Professions Council (HCPC) and, upon completion, provides students with eligibility to apply to the register to practice as Forensic Psychologists in the UK.

 The course is designed to be placement based, with various workshops for students as well as clinical and academic supervision.
-Workshops are usually delivered in block teaching sessions and students are expected to be in Cardiff for around 15 days over the course of their study.
-We have students from all over the UK so we aim to make access to workshops as straightforward as possible for those students who have to travel long distances to attend.
+We have students from all over the UK so we aim to make access to workshops as straightforward as possible, and so workshops are usually delivered via Microsoft Teams.

 Each student will be allocated both a clinical supervisor and an academic supervisor – at least one of these supervisors will be an appropriately qualified and experienced Forensic Psychologist.
 Students should consider the availability of a forensic psychologist who is willing and able to offer supervision in their workplace or placement site for the duration of their studies.